-The hill station of Dharamsala, established by the British in the mid-19th century, is today the home of the Dalai Lama and the Tibetan Government-in-Exile.
+The hill station of Dharamsala (or Dharamshala), established by the British in the mid-19th century, is today the home of His Holiness the 14th Dalai Lama and the Tibetan Government-in-Exile.

-The town consists of two sections: the lower bazaar at 1250 metres; and the upper town, known as McLeodganj, at 1768 metres.
+The town consists of two sections: the lower bazaar at 1,250 metres; and the upper town, known as McLeodganj, at 1,768 metres.
 Although Dharamsala is the better known of these two neighbouring towns, McLeodganj is the base for the Tibetan community and the headquarters of HH the Dalai Lama.
-His Holiness holds teachings at his temple that are open to the public, and visitors can often see him, yet even when he is absent his presence is still felt throughout the town.
+His Holiness holds teachings at his temple that is open to the public, and visitors can often see him, yet even when he is absent, his presence is still felt throughout the town.
 Restaurants, hotels and cafes typically hang framed photos of the Dalai Lama laughing or sipping tea.
-Stores install small shrines to him, and street vendors sell all sorts of accouterments; from prayer beads, to singing bowls, to incense holders.
+Stores install small shrines to him, and street vendors sell all sorts of accoutrements; from prayer beads to singing bowls, to incense holders.

 We recently spent three nights exploring Dharamsala and McLeodganj.
 Here are a few of the experiences we enjoyed the most: